-However, the use of functional whey protein products that are not chemically modified can achieve nearly identical tastes, textures and aromas when replacing fresh dairy like milk, butter, cream and even eggs.
+However, the use of functional whey protein products that are not chemically modified can achieve nearly identical tastes, textures and aromas when partially replacing heavy cream, cream cheese and other fresh dairy.

-The variety of functional whey protein concentrate food applications is vast, including soups, sauces, spreads, salad dressings, fillings, bakery, ice cream, desserts and anything that requires a creamy texture.
+The variety of functional whey protein concentrate food applications is vast, including soups, sauces, spreads, salad dressings, fillings, frozen confections, desserts and anything that requires a creamy texture.